[DISPLAY_ULTIMATE_SOCIAL_ICONS] This cinnamon crumb cake was so surprising! I wouldn't have guessed that it was…

 Make sure you add all three spices: cinnamon, nutmeg and ginger because that combination lifts the flavor to a new level.

-Lastly, I used almond milk for the nonfat milk.
-You could use coconut milk as well.
+Because I’m avoiding dairy these days, I used almond milk for the nonfat milk.
+You could use coconut, cashew or regular dairy milk as well.

 how to make cream cheese frosting